-In 2019 the Company sold electricity to the following major customers: AlmatyEnergoSbyt LLP, Zhetysu Energotrade LLP, and Financial Settlement Centre of Renewable Energy LLP.
+In 2020, the Company sold electricity, services for meaintennace of the readiness of power capacity, and power capacity regulation services to the following major customers: AlmatyEnergoSbyt LLP, Settlement and Financial Center for Support of Renewable Energy Sources LLP, Temirzholenergo LLP, and SilkwayEnergy LLP.

-Credit risk management.
+Credit risk management

 Management carefully manages its exposure to credit risk.